Madhavi-Aradhyula/CODTECH-TASK2-4/README.md

 ## **Overview**

 The **FIR (Finite Impulse Response) Filter** is a type of digital filter widely used in various applications such as signal processing, audio systems, and communication systems.
 It processes input signals by applying a finite number of coefficients (taps) and performs multiplication and summation of input data with the corresponding tap values.
-The design presented here implements a 15-tap **Low Pass Filter (LPF)** using **Verilog** and is targeted for implementation on an FPGA (Field-Programmable Gate Array) using **Xilinx Vivado**.
+The design presented here implements a 15-tap **Low Pass Filter (LPF)** using **Xilinx Vivado**.

 This design uses a **circular buffer** to store input samples and perform the necessary computations for each tap.
 It is optimized to work with a clock frequency of **1MSps** and a **cutoff frequency of 400kHz**.